redkite-labs/redkitecms-docs/book/security.rst

-Symfony does not permit to import or configure a security file from another configuration file, so the only way to change the implemented rules is to modify the **security.yml** file that comes with AlphaLemon CMS.
+Symfony does not permit to import or configure a security file from another configuration file, so the only way to change the implemented rules is to modify the **security.yml** file that comes with RedKite CMS.

-It is really a bad idea to work on the security file that comes with **AlphaLemonCmsBundle** bundle, because when you would upgrade the cms, the changes you have made will be lost.
+It is really a bad idea to work on the security file that comes with **RedKiteCmsBundle** bundle, because when you would upgrade the cms, the changes you have made will be lost.

-To avoid that, you must copy the AlphaLemon's security file into the application's config folder, rename it, for example, to **security_cms.yml**, and change the import directive in the config_alcms.yml:
+To avoid that, you must copy the RedKite's security file into the application's config folder, rename it, for example, to **security_cms.yml**, and change the import directive in the config_alcms.yml: